ZcashFoundation/frost/rfcs/0001-messages.md

     secret_key: frost::Scalar,
     // Commitments for the signer as jubjub::AffinePoint.
     commitment: jubjub::AffinePoint,
-    // The generated public key for the group.
+    // The point and verification bytes needed to generate the group public key
-    group_public: frost::VerificationKey<SpendAuth>,
+    group_public: (jubjub::AffinePoint, [u8; 32]),
 }

 // Each signer participant send to the aggregator the 2 points